June-Skeeter/Module2_GEOS270_2021W1/docs/Content_Part4.md

 # Indigenous Place Names

 The lands that comprise Canada have been inhabited for thousands of years and have histories that stretch back well before the colonial era.
 Many colonial mapping efforts were centered on erasing Indigenous Peoples and their Histories.
 One way they accomplished this was through the use of place names.
-A key example of this is Ch'ich'iyuy, AKA "The Lions".
-Ch'ich'iyuy translates to "The Twins".
-The peak is steeped in tradition.
+A key example of this is Ch'ich'iyuy, aka "The Lions".
+Ch'ich'iyuy is a Skwxwú7mesh word that translates to "The Twins".
+The peak is steeped in tradition and history.
 Yet the colonial name completely disregards this history.
-The Lions is based of Heraldry, a system of family crests and symbols from Europe.
+The name "The Lions" is based of Heraldry, a system of family crests and symbols from Europe.

 ## Learning Place Names.

-<a href="http://squamishatlas.com/?fbclid=IwAR3JfkUeATF22zPFi9BCo-S6BrOudMQeFSO3_r3iar6JGj0XYf1qTOQ92zE#" target="_blank">The Squamish Atlas</a> is a great resource for learning about Squamish Place Names.
+<a href="http://squamishatlas.com/?fbclid=IwAR3JfkUeATF22zPFi9BCo-S6BrOudMQeFSO3_r3iar6JGj0XYf1qTOQ92zE#" target="_blank">The Skwxwú7mesh Atlas</a> is a great resource for learning about Skwxwú7mesh Place Names.
 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">